-Emotional stress is not only common but is the type that many of us are aware of.
+Emotional stress is not only common, but is the type that many of us are aware of.
 It can have many different sources but is closely linked to a feeling of overwhelm.
 It happens when the coping mechanisms we have are insufficient for the demands placed on us.

 But other stresses include physical stress, traumatic stress, and chronic or acute stress.
 Physical stress damages the body and can be caused by such things as interrupted sleep, long hours sitting at a desk or plane travel.

-Acute stress can be brought on by an episode of heightened emotion such as a break-up or a bereavement.
+According to the experts, acute stress can be brought on by an episode of heightened emotion such as a break-up or a bereavement.
 Chronic stress can be caused by the gnawing effect of many petty annoyances.

 But of course, there is often significant overlap between different types of stress.
 And stress in one domain can trigger other types of stress.

 Regardless of how it starts, and however it manifests, there is very often a physical component.
 And by working at restoring our physical health, you can often impact your overall health for the better.
-Pilates has many advantages as a stress relieving form of exercise.

 Why Pilates is good for coping with stress